 We have discussed various lifestyle diseases over past several weeks.
 While obesity has dominated as a theme throughout this series, more recently we have shifted focus to other critical issues such as diabetes and cholesterol.
 In similar vein, this particular edition shall do a deep dive into hypertension.
+We discuss what hgh blood pressure is a silent killer and how it can be prevented.

 Hypertension is an extremely common condition.
 About 1 billion individuals globally suffered from high blood pressure (BP) in 2016, and the number is estimated to rise to over 1.5 billion by 2025, with over 200 million of them being in India.